chrstnmrys/Robotics2_FKandIK_Group4_SCARA_Manipulator_2024/README.md

 ##	VII.
 Inverse Kinematics of SCARA Manipulator

-***<div align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Kinematics*** the science of motion that treats the subject without regard to the forces that cause it.
+***<div align="justify">Kinematics*** the science of motion that treats the subject without regard to the forces that cause it.
 It includes the geometry, arrangement, and relative motion of the parts that make up a robot's mechanism.
 Understanding and managing the motion of manipulators, mobile robots, robotic arms, and other robotic systems requires an extensive knowledge of kinematics.</div>

 ***There are Two Main branches of Kinematics in Robotics***: